CPNP-AC Exam Eligibility

 Current, active, unencumbered RN license issued by a US state, US territory, or Canada and meet educational requirement below

 Graduation from an accredited college or university that offers a ACEN or CCNE accredited nursing master's or doctoral degree with a concentration in pediatric acute care as a nurse practitioner or formal dual primary/acute care program

 Graduation from a post master's pediatric acute care nurse practitioner certificate program from an accredited college or university

-- a minimum of 500 supervised direct care clinical practice hours in acute care pediatrics.
+- A minimum of 500 (PNCB strongly recommends 600) supervised direct care clinical practice hours in acute care pediatrics.
 For more information on what is considered acute care, please see NONPF's Statement on Acute Care and Primary Care Certified Nurse Practitioner Practice (2012).
 Direct care clinical hours are hours in which hands on pediatric acute care is provided to individuals and families.
 These hours do not include skill lab hours, physical assessment practice sessions, or a community project if it does not include provision of direct patient care.
 (Peg this is paraphrased wording from the 2016 NTFC.)

-- Advanced physiology/pathophysiology, including general principals across the lifespan.
+- Advanced physiology/pathophysiology, including general principles or concepts across the lifespan.

 - Advanced health assessment, which includes assessment of all human systems, advanced assessment techniques, concepts and approaches.